-Even those who are clued up on the latest skincare ingredients often haven’t heard of arbutin before.
+Even those who are clued up on the latest skincare ingredients often wonder what is arbutin and haven’t heard of it before.

 It’s a cutting-edge compound that’s being increasingly added to anti-aging formulas.
 However, unlike many of the other anti-aging ingredients out there, this one doesn’t target fine lines and wrinkles.